You make better people! – Gemma T

 These fears all have one thing in common: They lead to inaction and inaction leads to complicity and complicity causes harm

-To help – I developed an online video course, following requests to provide virtual services so you can learn more about the power and urgency of anti-racism work in the comfort and non-judgemental space of your own home and at your own pace and so you can feel supported along the way.
+To help – I developed an online video course, so you can learn more about the power and urgency of anti-racism work in the comfort and non-judgemental space of your own home and at your own pace and so you can feel supported along the way.

 This course is for you if you already have a basic understanding of what white privilege is.